PlasmaLang/plasma/README.md

 # Plasma Language
 ## *a new programming language*

+Plasma is a new programming language for safe and efficent general purpuse use.
+It is a statically typed, side-effect free single assignment language and will have functional programming and concurrent programming features.
+It will support deterministic parallel execution.
 For a general overview, please visit [http://plasmalang.org/](http://plasmalang.org/)

-This is in very early development.
+It is in early development.

-This is free software, distributed mostly under the MIT license, see [LICENSE](LICENSE).
+It is free software, distributed mostly under the MIT license, see [LICENSE](LICENSE).

 ### Dependencies